What inspired you to write Ordinary Matters?

 About the Author

-Lorraine Sim is a Senior Lecturer in Modern English Literature at Western Sydney University, Australia.
+Lorraine Sim is a Lecturer in Modern English Literature at Western Sydney University, Australia.
 She is the author of Virginia Woolf: the Patterns of Ordinary Experience (2010) and peer-reviewed articles in modernist literature, twentieth-century visual culture, women’s studies, and theories of the everyday.